 The Asus ROG Zephyrus S looks to be an overall better gaming laptop than its predecessor with smaller dimensions overall, a more responsive screen and better build quality.
 We’re fans of the design changes, and the addition of Intel Coffee Lake H-series processors also brings it up to date with all other thin-and-light gaming laptops.

-However, we’re not sure of all of Asus decisions, especially limiting this laptop to Nvidia GTX 1070 Max-Q as its best graphics option.
-We also have concerns over battery life that could potentially last for a maximum of two hours again.
+Still, we’re not totally behind all of Asus’ decisions, especially limiting the laptop to Nvidia gTX 1070 Max-Q as the highest graphics option.
+We also have some concerns over battery life that could potentially only last for two hours again.

 It’s too early to tell if the Asus ROG Zephyrus S will be one of the best gaming laptops, but we certainly can’t wait to play with it more at Gamescom and get our hands on a review unit soon.

 - Here's our pick of the best gaming laptops